trustbloc/docs/readthedocs/source/orb/system/pubsub.md

 Typically, all subscriber channels are created on the same AMQP connection, although an AMQP server may have a limit to the number of channels that can be opened for a single connection.
-Therefore, the limit for the number of subscriber channels for a single connection is specified by parameter [mq-max-connection-subscriptions](../parameters.html#mq-max-connection-subscriptions).
+Therefore, the limit for the number of channels for a single connection is specified by parameter [mq-max-connection-channels](../parameters.html#mq-max-connection-channels).
 If the size of the subscriber pool reaches this limit then a new connection is automatically opened for any new subscriber channel.

 ## Queues